trickstercache/trickster/docs/new-changed-2.0.md

     - `caches[*].redis.password`, `backends[*].healthcheck.headers`, `backends[*].paths[*].request_headers`, `backends[*].paths[*].request_params`, `backends[*].paths[*].response_headers`, `authenticators[*].users`
   - Usage: `password: ${MY_SECRET_VAR}`
 - **Request Body Size Limit**: A configurable Request Body Size limit has been added for `POST`, `PUT` and `PATCH` requests, with a default of 10MB.
 Requests with a body size exceeding the limit will receive a `413 Content Too Large` response.
 See [Request Body Handling Customizations](./body.md) for more info
+- **Zipkin Deprecation**: Trickster uses packages provided by the OpenTelemetry project for Distributed Tracing capabilities.
+These external packages recently deprecated support for exporting spans via Zipkin, therefore Zipkin support has been removed for Trickster 2.0.
+Trickster retains support for OTLP.

 ### Under the Hood & Performance
 - **Common Time Series Format**: We now use a common time series format internally for caching all supported TSDB's, rather than implementing delta + merge algorithms per-provider.